 - Have no dishonorable discharges from the armed service

 - Have no driver’s license suspensions within the last 12 months

 Police Departments in Arizona

-In 2014, the state of Arizona employed 12,110 police and sheriff’s patrol officers.1 Officers in Arizona work hard to protect the communities of the state, which make up a large population of almost 7 million people.
-While cops must meet the minimum requirements set forth by the Arizona Peace Officers Standards and Training (POST) Board, each police department may have its own set of additional requirements for prospective officers.
+In 2017, an estimated 11,480 police and sheriff’s patrol officers were employed in Arizona.1 While cops must meet the minimum requirements set forth by the Arizona Peace Officers Standards and Training (POST) Board, each police department may have its own set of additional requirements for prospective officers.

 Additional Police Departments in Arizona

 Candidates who have been conditionally hired as a police recruit must attend and complete training at one of Arizona’s 13 POST basic training academies.